 Often gaining the trust of a variety of officials, foreign and domestic, through empty promises and outright deception, he gleefully betrayed such trust over and over again on national TV.
 Starting in 1965 with an embedded assignment with the U.S. Marines in 1965 at Cam Ne that viscerally exposed civilian collateral damage in US combat operations and became a propaganda coup for the Viet Cong and the North Vietnamese, Safer wrapped himself with a stateless flag and declared himself above the issues of national politics.
 In fact he doubled down on that narrative, gaining dual citizenship of both Canada and the United States in order to grease his movements around the globe, but still continuing to take delight in poking fun at both governments.

 In truth, Safer was the king of yellow journalism, a sobriquet that disturbed him not in the least.
 This was well and good when dealing with crooked politicians and greedy corporate executives.
 But Safer wasn’t satisfied in knocking down institutions and individuals a peg when they needed it.
-He preferred to dynamite the foundations of the countries that called him citizen, and while the rest of us hung onto for dear life hoping that their country would survive the scandals and betrayals, Safer cashed in on his antics with big compensation packages from grateful CBS executives.
+He preferred to dynamite the foundations of the countries that called him citizen, and while the rest of us hung onto for dear life hoping that their country would survive the scandals and betrayals, Safer cashed in on his antics with big compensation packages from grateful CBS executives that bathed in the glow from Safer’s Nielson ratings.
 It was the cash he needed to support his jaunts to Rome to nurture his painting hobby, cash he needed to buy expensive sports cars, cash he needed to the sustain the bourgeois lifestyle he publicly despised in others.